Tim Stamp is a Security Architect based in Brighton, UK.

 Over the years I’ve provided many security functions:

 - Authentication system architecture review, design

 - Security awareness training and education for all staff

 - Work with senior management to understand the threat landscape

 - Conduct scenario-based risk/cost analysis and threat mitigation

-- Carry out checks on infrastructure and networks
+- Carry out checks on local and cloud infrastructure and networks

 - Evaluate physical and virtual access points